danreeves/danreev.es/_drafts/2014-09-26-fffunctions-css.md

 Our own site is hosted by Mixture.
 This means that it's just a Mixture project on the backend which handles lots of nice things like image optimisation and the templating has helpers for adding CSS and JS files to the HTML.

-We also use a lot of WordPress, and other CMS'.
+We also use a lot of WordPress, and other CMSs.
 For these, as mentioned before, we keep a Mixture project pattern library in the same repo.
 All the CSS is compiled here by Mixture and we're loading the CSS file the usual way (often we can write our own helper functions/template tags).

 Sometimes, like in large Django builds, we feel the complexity of using Mixture was unnecessary, while it also needed a more customised build process with lots of JavaScript files.
 In these circumstances we're using Gulp and once again Django has nice helpers for `<link>` tags.